oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

   - You can reference the weblogic credentials secret via `@@FILE:/weblogic-operator/secrets/username@@` and `@@FILE:/weblogic-operator/secrets/password@@`.
   - You can reference a config overrides secret `mysecret` with value `myvalue` via `@@FILE:/weblogic-operator/config-overrides-secrets/mysecret/myvalue@@`.

-TBD It looks like https://github.com/oracle/weblogic-deploy-tooling doesn't document ```@@FILE```.

-TBD Users will predictably want access to some env vars that are predefined in the introspector job, including DOMAIN_UID, LOG_HOME, DOMAIN_HOME, and DATA_HOME.
-Maybe WDT should be extended to handle them.

 # Using this Sample